MarjoleinSpijkerman/Intro_to_VT_Speaking_Clock/README.md

     - First, inserting the hours in the first text bar and the minutes in the second text bar.
     - Then, you can use the menu to indicate whether you want to hear the time in English or in Dutch.
     - Lastly, when you click on the "Tell me the given time" button, it will then say your inserted time in the language you chose.
     - If you insert an invalid input, it will give you an error message.
-        --> The input for hours should be an integer between 0 and 23, the input for minutes should be an integer between 0 and 59
+        - The input for hours should be an integer between 0 and 23
+        - The input for minutes should be an integer between 0 and 59

 ### Description of workflow and design choices